taraDM23/Sharing-is-Caring/README.md

 Sharing is Caring is an application that can be used to share tiems you have to donate.
 Visit deployed site [here](https://still-mesa-84717.herokuapp.com/Home).

 ## Project description
-This application stands as a site to view, share itesm tha you wish to donate.
-A user can create an account and utilise this platform to post itesm free to a deserving home.
+This application stands as a site to view, share items tha you wish to donate.
+A user can create an account and utilise this platform to post items free to a deserving home.
 The vision for this site is to be a simple middle-man to bring folks to want to give away and folk who need donations together.
 This application was also built with mobile in mind and is responsive.

 ## User Story